akira80kv/DSR-Hitless-Guide/README.md

 Kill the first 3 enemies, and strafe the big sentinel guy to his right, and hit his back 2 to 3 times with +4 axe.

+Pressing up on the Dpad will zoom in your bow!
 Now, stand here and kill with your bow the magic enemy and the 2 undeads.
 Shooting at the sword of the one on the right kills it.
 Then open the shortcut elevator and come back.

 ![Untitled](DS1R%20No%20Hit%20214cd1d64795462f95079ef33d2acf2e/Untitled%2011.png)